thinkoco/c5soc_opencl/README.md

 - [x] DE1-SoC
 - [x] DE10-Nano
-- [ ] DE10-Standard
+- [x] DE10-Standard

 ## Run OpenCL Application

 1. Download the Image file and write it into the microSD card
 2. Cpoy the xxxx.rbf and xxxx_socfpga.dtb (which keep same as your target board) to Windows fat32 partition and rename them to opencl.rbf and socfpga.dtb
-3. Insert the programmed microSD card to the DE10-nano or DE1-SoC board
+3. Insert the programmed microSD card to the DE10-nano or DE1-SoC or DE10-Standard board
 4. Set the MSEL[4:0] on your board to 01010 , SW10(**1 to 6**) on,off,on,off,on,N/A
 5. Connect a  monitor to the HDMI or VGA port on baord
 6. Conect USB mouse and keyboard to the USB ports on the board